netify-dev/lame/README.md

       install_github("netify-dev/lame")

 ## Usage
 See our `lame-overview` vignette for detailed examples and documentation.
-To get started, supply network data (matrix or netify object) to the `lame` functions.
-You can estimate latent attributes, model hidden network features, and generate diagnostic statistics.
-For example, to estimate latent attributes, we use the code below:
+To get started, supply data to the `lame` function.
+For example, we use the code below:

     library(lame)